Medical groups denounce bullying, attacks on health-care workers as protests target hospitals | CBC News

 Medical groups denounce bullying, attacks on health-care workers as protests target hospitals

+'We are in a health crisis of unprecedented proportions,' doctors say in statement

-National and provincial medical groups are decrying an increase in "bullying, attacks and violence" directed at health-care workers, as hospitals are targeted by large groups of anti-vaccine and anti-mandatory vaccine protesters.
+National and provincial medical groups are decrying an increase in "bullying, attacks and violence" directed at health-care workers, as hospitals are targeted by large groups of anti-vaccine protesters and those opposed to mandatory vaccination.

 Several protests have been staged outside hospitals, police headquarters and other busy areas across Ontario this week, following Premier Doug Ford's announcement of the province's COVID-19 vaccine passport plan on Wednesday.

+It comes as similar protests were staged against COVID-19 vaccinations across British Columbia, with thousands of demonstrators gathered outside hospitals in Vancouver, Kelowna, Kamloops, Victoria, Prince George and Nanaimo.
+Demonstrations have also been held in other Canadian cities.

+The B.C. protests were organized by Canadian Frontline Nurses, a group founded by two Ontario nurses who have promoted conspiracy theories about COVID-19 and attended rallies in the United States for those who think the pandemic is a "fraud."

-On Wednesday, the day the plan was announced, large anti-mandatory vaccine protests were staged near Queen's Park in Toronto and outside the London Health Sciences Centre (LHSC) in London, Ont.
+In Ontario on Wednesday, the day vaccine passports were announced, large anti-mandatory vaccine protests were staged near the legislature in downtown Toronto and outside the London Health Sciences Centre (LHSC) in London, Ont.

 In some instances at these protests, demonstrators blocked access to hospitals, according to statements from leading medical groups.